saramasarone/Running-kallisto-on-Apocrita/README.md

 ```{bash}
 showqueue
 ```
-Once the job is finished (and all the individual jobs are completed), check that the input (initial number of samples) and the output (new folders created in the `output` directory) match
+Once the job is finished (and all the individual jobs are completed), check that the inputs (initial number of samples) and the outputs (new folders created in the `output` directory) match

 More info on monitoring jobs [here](https://docs.hpc.qmul.ac.uk/using/monitoringjobs/)